openfisca/openfisca-doc/openfisca-web-api/endpoints.md

   * `value` (list or object, depending on the `output_format` value): The simulation result.
     Each output variable value is a list which length is equal to the number of entities on which the variable is defined.

+> To use axes, you should add `"output_format": "variables"` to the JSON payload.

 ## entities

 Get the entities metadata.